eosdac/boilerplate-client-extension-legacy/README.md

 This repo contains all files to customize and extend the eosdac-client.
 It should be pulled in to the src/extensions folder of the eosdac-client.
 The extensions folder should be added to your gitignore file (by default).

 ## branding
 You can change the default colors via the theme.json file found in statics/config/theme.json.
-You can generate and download your custom scheme file by enabling the "dev tools" on the settings page.
+You can generate and download your custom theme file by enabling the "dev tools" on the settings page.
 The logos for the eosdac-client will be pulled in from branding/images/logos.
 Be aware that the file names must match the original.

 ![image](https://user-images.githubusercontent.com/44613132/55157729-6c29d500-515d-11e9-88cf-6b6287885dd2.png)